 Accommodation in Hokkaido

 Accommodation can easily take up a huge chunk of the budget when travelling.
-And although we spend very few hours in one, it’s always nice to return to a clean, cosy abode.
+Although we spent most of our time outside our accommodation, it’s always nice to return to a clean cosy abode.

 Check Flights to Hokkaido